Skip to main content

 At RoofCrafters, we've been installing new roofs for homeowners like you for the past 3 decades, and questions like these are not only common but extremely valid.
 In light of transparency, we believe you should have all these questions answered before you contact a roofing company, because knowledge is power, and you deserve the power to make educated decisions about your home.

-In past blogs, we've explained how to find good roofing contractors and avoid bad ones, as well as what to look for when it comes to roof warranties.
-Although, there’s one other bit of advice I’d like to impart that will save you time, money, and grief when it comes to a roof replacement.
+In past articles, we've explained how to find good roofing contractors and avoid bad ones, as well as what to look for when it comes to roof warranties.
+However, there’s one other bit of advice I’d like to impart that will save you time, money, and grief when it comes to a roof replacement.
 That being said, in this article, you'll learn which type of contractor to stay away from, all about deposits, paying upfront, and final payments.
 Let's get started!

 While everyone is interested in saving money, if a roofing company offers you a big discount as long as you pay in advance, my advice is to look for another roofer.
 While some roofers ask for a small deposit, if you pay the entire amount upfront, it could be a long time before your roof is replaced, if ever.
 Even worse is you will have little recourse should the work prove to be less than ideal.